February 18, 2025

 • Can we justify the time/cost to get registered based on lead volume or broker interest?

-Every franchisor has different priorities—but state approval status should always be factored into:
+Every franchisor has different priorities—but state registration status should always be factored into:

 • 📍 Territory Mapping